henry131/sublime-text-3-settings/README.rst

 Installation
 ------------

+Start new ST3 and enter the license.

 First install `Sublime Package Control`_ (quickest way is ``cmd+shift+p`` -> 'Install Package Control')

 And reopen ``Sublime Text 3``.

-You can clone the repository wherever you want (I like to keep it in ``~/Documents/Projects/sublime-settings``).
+You can clone the repository wherever you want (I keep it in ``~/Documents/Projects/sublime-settings``).
 The bootstrapper script will pull in the latest version and copy the files to your home folder.

 .. code:: bash

-    $ git clone git@github.com:henry131/sublime-text-3-settings.git sublime-settings && cd sublime-settings && make
+    $ git clone git@github.com:henry131/sublime-text-3-settings.git sublime-settings

-Start new ST3 and enter the license.
-Now install PackageControl and "Theme - Gravity" and exit.
-Be carefull of the Local/Session.sublime_session and old project files which may have themes you don't have installed.
+Run
+---

 To update, ``cd`` into your local ``sublime-settings`` repository and then: